Enable Starburst Warp Speed for your cluster#

 enabled: true

 Starburst Warp Speed uses a filesystem on top of the underlying storage in order to not require privileged mode.
-Add the following filesystem and image configuration to your values file:
+The following configuration block shows Warp Speed and filesystem options.
+Add properties to your values file when overriding a default:

 warpSpeed: